BOOKS

 BIOGRAPHIES

-I'm the author of A Dash of Daring: Carmel Snow and Her Life in Fashion, Art, and Letters, a biography of the Irish-born editor of the American edition of Harper's Bazaar from 1934 through 1958.
+I'm the author of A Dash of Daring: Carmel Snow and Her Life in Fashion, Art, and Letters (Atria, 2008), a biography of the Irish-born editor of the American edition of Harper's Bazaar from 1934 through 1958.
 Carmel was a key figure, not just in fashion, but in the cultural life of Europe and the United States.

 Carmel was an outsize personality -- funny, brilliant, imperious, endearing.
 Her goal was to create a magazine for "the well-dressed women with a well-dressed mind," she said.
 Her Bazaar brought first-rate journalism, fashion, fiction, and design, some of it startlingly avant-garde, to America, setting the cultural pace of this country for decades to come.

-Snow had a keen eye for talent of all kinds.
-She discovered and / or nurtured the careers of such disparate artists as the designers Cristóbal Balenciaga and Claire McCardell; illustrators, including Andy Warhol and Jean Cocteau; such writers as Truman Capote and Carson McCullers; and photographers from Brassens to Louise Dahl-Wolfe, publishing their work in the pages of her magazine.
+Snow discovered and / or nurtured the careers of such disparate artists as the designers Cristóbal Balenciaga and Claire McCardell; illustrators, including Andy Warhol and Jean Cocteau; such writers as Truman Capote and Carson McCullers; and legendary photographers, from Brassens to Louise Dahl-Wolfe.

 The renowned photographer Richard Avedon summed up her influence most succinctly: “Carmel Snow taught me everything I know,” he told me, in one of the last interviews he gave before his death in 2004.

-I'm currently researching a new biography, its subject to be revealed in time...
+I'm currently working on another biography, it's subject to be revealed in time.

 ANTHOLOGIES